Exciting Events for the School Year

 Naples Philharmonic and guests

-Artis—Naples invites high school art students to attend private art sessions and performing arts rehearsals that are the basis of inspiration for works of art.
-In Sketching Sights and Sounds, students have the opportunity to sketch while participating in a variety of sensory experiences.
+Artis—Naples invites high school art students to attend free private art sessions and performing arts rehearsals that serve as inspiration for their works of art.
+In Sketching Sights and Sounds, students are welcome to sketch while engaging in a variety of sensory experiences.
 There is no fee to participate, and sketching materials are provided.

 Alexander Shelley, conductor